 Students with illnesses spread by close contact, like lice, scabies, shingles, or staph or strep skin infections, may not be allowed to participate in some sports or physical education activities.

 Help your child stay healthy and ready to learn.

 We hope that your child never has to miss school because of illness or disease.
 The best protection from disease is prevention.
 You can help prevent many illnesses by making sure your child receives immunizations and by making sure your child washes his or her hands often.

 School Exclusion List: A Quick Reference for Parents

 Please keep your child home from school if he or she has one of the conditions or illnesses listed below.
 Call your child’s school to let them know why your child is absent.
 Send the appropriate note when your child returns to school.

 Chicken Pox / Varicella

-Children with chicken pox may return with a Parent Note once all of the sores and blisters are dried or scabbed over, or if there are no scabs, until no new sores appear for 24 hours.
+Children with chicken pox may return with a parent note once all of the sores and blisters are dried or scabbed over.
+If there are no scabs, the child may return when no new sores appear for 24 hours.

-Older children in 6th through 12th grades with diarrhea do not have to stay home, unless they are spreading illness in the school setting, or have diarrhea with blood or mucus.
-They will also have to stay out of school if they have diarrhea from one of the contagious conditions listed below.
+Older children in 6th through 12th grades with diarrhea do not have to stay home, unless they are spreading illness in the school setting, or have diarrhea with blood or mucus, or they have diarrhea from one of the contagious conditions listed below.